lucasrennok/FavPlaylists/README.md

 # <img src="/web/src/assets/images/icons/logo.png" width="50" height="45"> Playlist Platform
-> *Somewhere to save videos in playlists.*
+> :cyclone: *Somewhere to save videos in playlists.*

 <img src="/web/src/assets/images/background.png" width="400" height="200">

-Use it to save your favorite videos from the internet.
+:sunny: Use it to save your favorite videos from the internet.
 You have only to know the source of the video and add it to a playlist.

-> See this gif:
+> :bulb: See this gif:
 >
 > ![executing](/readme_imgs/executing.gif)

-> Also, see how buttons under the video works:
+> :bulb: Also, see how buttons under the video works:
 >
 > ![buttons_executing](/readme_imgs/executing_but.gif)